Allowing users in other accounts to use a KMS key - Amazon Key Management Service

 You can give a user in a different account permission to use your KMS key with a service that is integrated with Amazon KMS.
 For example, a user in an external account can use your KMS key to encrypt the objects in an Amazon S3 bucket or to encrypt the secrets they store in Amazon Secrets Manager.

 The key policy must give the external user or the external user's account permission to use the KMS key.
-In addition, you need to attach IAM policies to the identity that gives the user permission to use the Amazon Web Service.
+In addition, you need to attach IAM policies to the identity that gives the user permission to use the Amazon Web Services service.
 The service might also require that users have additional permissions in the key policy or IAM policy.
-For a list of permissions that the Amazon Web Service requires on a customer managed key, see the Data Protection topic in the Security chapter of the user guide or developer guide for the service.
+For a list of permissions that the Amazon Web Services service requires on a customer managed key, see the Data Protection topic in the Security chapter of the user guide or developer guide for the service.

 Using KMS keys in other accounts